CloudLabsAI-Azure/Github-Copilot/Labfiles/GitHubCopilot-Accessibility.md

    ![](../media/clonerepo2.png)

-1. Once the folder is open, select **before.html** file to open.
+1. Once the folder is opened, select **before.html** file.

-1. Now go to the file explorer and open the folder you have cloned, from ther double click on the before.html file it will open in your web browser where you already add Accessibility Insights for Web.
+1. Navigate to File Explorer and open the folder you have cloned.
+From there double click on the `before.html` file it will open in your web browser where you already added Accessibility Insights for Web extension.

    ![](../media/before.png)

    ![](../media/before1.png)

-1. Now click on the extension and select **Accessibility Insights for Web**, then click on the **FastPass** it will one in new windows.
+1. Now click on the Extensions button from browser toolbar, select **Accessibility Insights for Web** and then click on the **FastPass** it will one in new window pop-up.

 - **FastPass:** [FastPass](https://accessibilityinsights.io/docs/web/getstarted/fastpass/) is a lightweight, two-step process that helps developers identify common, high-impact accessibility issues in less than five minutes.